SEMICeu/documentation/puri.md

 They provide stability throughout space and time for data.

 A key aspect for persistent URIs is dereferenceability.
-Technically it means that content negotation is active for the PURI.
+Technically it means that content negotiation is active for the PURI.
 Without it, nobody can verify the original values and the risk exists that a local usage changes the semantics for the identifier unnoticed.
 Dereferencing is thus a technical mean to ensure that semantics are stable and not shifting behind the back of users.

 PURIs form the foundation of data specifications.
-In order to unambigously fix the semantics of terms in a data specification, each term gets a URI assigned.
+In order to unambiguously fix the semantics of terms in a data specification, each term gets a URI assigned.
 This URI is either an existing URI or a new URI minted within [one of the persistent URI domains](#supported-domains-by-semic) from SEMIC.
 Reusing PURIs from external domains means that the data specification will rely on the semantics and the governance associated with the external URI to set the semantics of the term.
-For those terms that are identified by a PURI within a SEMIC owned domain, it is the editors duty to perform the neccesary editorial effort to maintain the correctness of the shared content via dereferenceability.
+For those terms that are identified by a PURI within a SEMIC owned domain, it is the editors duty to perform the necessary editorial effort to maintain the correctness of the shared content via dereferenceability.
 In this chapter the setup and basic editorial maintenance activities for PURIs within SEMIC are described.